lionroy/UP20/README.md

 > OS => SP * BP * MP => SE

-Our vision is to lead by co-creation and participation in **_the common wealth creation_** so we invest in educational programs who promote sustainable civil society to start with.
-By drawing upon this wealth we promote more social interactions to increase _The Social Surplus of our activity network_.
+Our vision is to lead by co-creation and participation promoting **_the common wealth creation_** that's why we invest in educational programs who promote sustainablity and civil society networks to start with.
+By drawing upon the common wealth of ideas we act to promote more social interactions and in effect to increase _The Social Surplus of our global network_.

 UP20 members concentrate efforts promoting _the ability of the commons_ for capacity building to florish and thrive upon _the common ability_.